Mini Gastric Bypass in Mexico Complete Guide: Cost, Process, and Benefits

 • The stomach is stapled into a small upper pouch and a large lower pouch.

-• The jejunal small intestine is connected to the upper part of the stomach, bypassing the duodenum and the major part of the stomach.
+• The jejunal small intestine is connected to the upper part of the stomach, bypassing the duodenum and the central part of the stomach.

 • The surgeon ensures that the connection between the stomach pouch and the small intestine is secure.